sthciN/asset-organizer/README.md

 # Features
 ## Feature 1: Asset Reorganization
 1. Read Settings

-The script reads settings from a Google Spreadsheet (UI tab).
-It reorganizes files on Google Drive based on the levels specified.
-To avoid nested folder conflicts when levels change, update the NEW_FOLDER_ID in the environment variables.
+    Note: To avoid nested folder conflicts when levels change, update the NEW_FOLDER_ID in the environment variables.

-2. Reorganize Assets
+3. Reorganize Assets

     1. Backup and Reorganization

         Each time the script runs, it keeps a backup of the homework_items Drive folder and reorganizes them in the folder with the id set as NEW_FOLDER_ID in the `.env`.

-    2. The script duplicates files to the new folder called `Backup Folder`, It creates this folder if it doesn't exist.
+    2. The script duplicates files to the new folder called `Backup Folder`, it creates this folder if it doesn't exist.
+This folder will lay down in the DATA_FOLDER_ID folder where the data sheet exists.
     3. Files with the same name are not duplicated; they are moved if needed.
     4. Assets fetched are .png files and resized to <100kb.